-Author has written 42 stories for Contra, Bomberman, Wario Ware Inc., Mario, Wreck-It Ralph, Game X-overs, Super Smash Brothers, Metroid, Kid Icarus, Sofia the First, and Inside Out.
+Author has written 48 stories for Contra, Bomberman, Wario Ware Inc., Mario, Wreck-It Ralph, Game X-overs, Super Smash Brothers, Metroid, Pokémon, Kid Icarus, Sofia the First, Inside Out, and Frozen.

 Hello!
 You might know me from DeviantART (I'm WarioMan3K there), but in case you never did, here's the short version: I've joined FanFiction.net back in 2010 for the sake of publicizing my stories, which I normally posted on DeviantART (under the "Fanfiction" category), further.
 As for said stories, this may take some time or so to upload them since they were in script format.
 It's just that I'd have to modify them into a typical logical format, if you know what I mean.